Positives of Dividend Investing

 Some analysts argue that stocks that pay dividends are more reliable than stocks that merely reflect a company’s value, as should that value fall, all you have is the face value of the stock, and you don’t collect any actual income along the way.

-Providing income and beating inflation are both strong arguments in favour of owning dividend shares but there are also reasons why it is not such a good idea.
+Providing income and beating inflation are both strong arguments in favor of owning dividend shares but there are also reasons why it is not such a good idea.

 Negatives of Dividend Investing